 - Discipline begins by ‘trusting’ God and finding our worth in him.
 We don’t work for our worth, this is why we can ‘rest’.

 - Discipline is living an ordered, regular lifestyle.
 There is a ‘template’ to our lives.

-Back at Drama School, I learned one new scale at a time, slowly at first, and practised it for 5 minute stints during coffee breaks.
+Back at Drama School, I learned one new scale at a time, slowly at first, and practiced it for 5 minute stints during coffee breaks.
 Amazingly, on the first day alone I learnt 2 new scales.
-The next day I practised more often, and for slightly longer.
+The next day I practiced more often, and for slightly longer.
 By the end of the week I could play every Major scale on the piano.
 Suddenly, music I had only dreamed of being able to play became easy and I even discovered I could now improvise and play by ear.
 Through regular practice every day, by the time I went on stage, I could play the accordion flawlessly.

-Christian discipline is not like my old piano lessons, practising, and performances!
+Christian discipline is not like my old piano lessons, practicing, and performances!
 Being legalistic, by finding my worth in what I do, will just make the pressure mount up, and I’ll find things increasingly harder and overwhelming.
 Christian discipline is learning to relax and rest by trusting God for my worth, and then having a regular pattern to my life.

 The Sabbath command shows me I am designed to be at my best through rest and regularity, by trusting God and having a template to life.
 That is Christian discipline, and whatever it is you find overwhelming, from tackling a sin to learning a skill, learn these lessons from the Sabbath commandment and you’ll be amazed at the person God can help you become.

 How does this Bible passage speak to you?
 Please share your thoughts below!

 Also read What to do when life gets really hard?100% Free Bible Course